 The history of the collection

-In the late 1970s a start was made to establish a Ralph Vaughan Williams collection of published books, scores and recordings.
-Since then, the collection has grown with the acquisition of most subsequently published books on the composer, reprints of his own writings, new publications and editions of his scores and some of the now vast quantity of his music issued on compact disc.
-Additionally, local publications, programmes, cuttings, pictures and other materials have been added to the collection.
+The Ralph Vaughan Williams Collection of published books, scores and recordings was established in the late 1970s, after Surrey Libraries had collected a lot of material about this local composer over many years.
+The collection has grown since then with the acquisition of most of the subsequently published books on the composer, reprints of his own writings, new publications and edition of his scores, and many different recordings of his music on vinyl and compact disc.
+Additionally, local publications, programmes, cuttings, pictures and other materials have also been added.

 About the collection

-Most of the collection is listed on the Surrey library catalogue, available at the Performing Arts Library, at all other Surrey libraries and on the Internet.
+Most of the collection is listed on the Surrey Libraries catalogue, which is available online and in all branches of Surrey Libraries.

 For further information